webidsecurityrepo/pdns/pdns/recursordist/docs/metrics.rst

 packetcache-bytes
 ^^^^^^^^^^^^^^^^^
-size of the packet cache in bytes (since   3.3.1)
+size of the packet cache in bytes (since 3.3.1) (disabled by default, see :ref:`setting-stats-rec-control-disabled-list`) This metric is a rough estimate and takes a long time to compute, and is therefore not enabled in default outputs.

 packetcache-entries
 ^^^^^^^^^^^^^^^^^^^